Kami/raspberry-pi-ham-radio/README.md

 2. [Radio Bridge Server](radio_bridge/) - Software which exposes various functionality on a ham radio frequency.

 **NOTE: This project is work in progress and under development.
-Do not use for anything critical.**
+Do not use it for anything critical.**

-## Supported Python versions:
+## Supported Python versions

 * Python 3.6
 * Python 3.7